-A crush can be a lot of things: an appreciation for your barista’s charisma, an exchange of curious eye contact with a stranger on the subway, a jokey obsession with a celebrity figure, a flirty undertone to a platonic relationship going nowhere, straight-up romantic interest with intention to boot.
+A crush can be a lot of things: an appreciation for your barista’s charisma, a jokey obsession with a celebrity figure, straight-up romantic interest with intention to boot.
 Human affection is an expansive, complicated thing, and it’s not something that turns off the moment you enter a relationship.

-Of course, it’s a little more complicated than that, and there are a few ways to read your question: Am I allowed to have a crush while committed elsewhere?
-Does my crush mean something’s wrong with me or my partner?
-Is having a crush while in a relationship morally objectionable?
-I think the answers are yes, no and no, at least at first blush, but at the heart of all these lies a larger question of loyalty and what it constitutes inside a modern monogamous relationship.
+Of course, it’s a little more complicated than that, and there are a few ways to read your question: Is it cheating to have a crush while committed elsewhere?
+Does my crush mean something’s wrong with my relationship?
+Is it morally objectionable?
+I think the answers are probably nots across the board, at least at first blush, but at the heart of all these lies a larger question of loyalty, and what it constitutes inside a modern monogamous relationship.

-In my view, that’s a hell no, but that’s not to say I think crushes don’t matter.
+In my view, of course not, but that’s not to say I think crushes don’t matter.

 It’s easy to get swept up in the romantic idea that true love stops the clock on your heart.
-I only have eyes for you, babe.
-You’re the only one for me!
-It’s comforting, especially when used as a tool to explain away the squirmy idea of a partner being attracted to someone else.
+It’s also comforting, especially when used as a tool to explain away the squirmy idea of a partner being attracted to someone else.
 I’ve used it myself.
 But imposing those kinds of boundaries on human emotion do nothing but blind us and rob us of our agency.
 Banning attraction would be tantamount to banning masturbation or sex altogether — the rule would be followed for as long as it took to break it.
 But can’t two people choosing each other in spite of other attractions be romantic in its own way?
 And further, can’t their appreciation of each other’s rich inner lives make their shared one even more expansive?

 Attraction is a weird beast.
 I understand the impulse to want to frame it and control it.
 But it takes a lot of self-exploration (and self-permission) to understand yourself well enough to untangle your desires, and none of that can be done if you’re too busy denying yourself the full spectrum.
 There are times I’ve entertained romantic thoughts about someone while in a fulfilling relationship as a fun hypothetical, a daydream.
 Other times, I’ve fostered crushes and let them grow in my mind because I was dissatisfied with a partner.
 Neither was wrong, per se, but the former taught me something about myself, and the latter showed me something important when I was ready to listen.
 Wasting time on parsing the rules did nothing for either.